 $71.00 - $171.00 (not including fees)

-STG Presents & Live Nation Welcomes Dead Can Dance to The Paramount Theatre on Monday, May 3, 2021.
-Tickets purchased for the originally scheduled May 3, 2020 show will be honored for entry!
+STG Presents & Live Nation Welcomes Dead Can Dance to The Paramount Theatre on Monday, October 25, 2021.
+Tickets purchased for the previously scheduled May 3, 2020 and May 3, 2021 shows will be honored for entry!

 Since their inception in Melbourne in 1981, Dead Can Dance have been informed by folk traditions from all over Europe, not just solely in terms of instrumentation, but also by secular, religious and spiritual practices.
 The story to their forthcoming album Dionysus took shape as Brendan Perry became fascinated by long established spring and harvest festivals that had their origins in Dionysian religious practices throughout Europe.
 The presence of the religion was suppressed during the ideological control of Christianity and Islam since the Roman Empire, and so the influence that Dionysus still had on these festivals would continue to manifest itself albeit in a more censored form.

 Dead Can Dance’s latest album brings to the fore the rites and rituals that today continue to be informed by the Greek god, with the album’s seven movements representing different facets of the Dionysus myth and his cult.

 The musical form of Dionysus is that of an oratorio, which has informed spiritual and secular pieces of music as far back as the early 16th century.

 ACT I - Sea Borne announces Dionysus’ arrival from the east by ship.
 This movement is crucial to understanding Dionysus as an outsider god - ‘the god that comes’ - central to Ancient Greek city religions that affiliate him with the protection of those who do not belong to conventional society, and anything which escapes human reason.